joelsernamoreno/EvilCrowCable-Wind/README.md

 The Live Payload page allows you to run payloads on a computer or mobile phone.
 The execution of the payloads is directional:

-	* You can use the "Run Payload" option to run the payload on the first end of the cable (USB-A or USB-C)
+* You can use the "Run Payload" option to run the payload on the first end of the cable (USB-A or USB-C).
-	* You can use the "Run Mobile" option to run the payload on the other end of the cable (USB-C)
+* You can use the "Run Mobile" option to run the payload on the other end of the cable (USB-C).
-	* You can use the "Save Payload" option to save the payload in memory
+* You can use the "Save Payload" option to save the payload in memory.

 ## Upload Payload